Back to Journal

 - 3.Capture the edge cases they handle

-- 4.Map the knowledge they do not know they have
+- 4.Map the knowledge they don't know they have

 Real Example